MATH 280 - Calculus III and Analytic Geometry

 - Evaluate limits for functions of several variables and test for continuity.

-- Evaluate partial derivatives, including the use of Chain Rule.
+- Determine differentiability and evaluate partial derivatives, including the use of Chain Rule.

-- Compute the total differential for a function of several variables, and apply this
+- Compute the total differential for a function of several variables and apply this to error estimation.

 - Compute the equations for tangent planes and normal lines to surfaces.

-- Compute and classify extrema of functions of several variables, using the second partials
+- Identify and classify extrema and saddle points of functions of several variables, using the second partials test.

 - Compute and classify extrema with constraints using Lagrange multipliers.